sungwoncho/eman/README.md

 ### Recommendation system

-Help us improve our recommendation system.
-Simply add new, relevant words in the dictionary YAML files.
+Help us improve our recommendation system by adding new entries in the internal dictionary.
+See [this wiki](https://github.com/sungwoncho/eman/wiki/Internal-Dictionary) for more information.